 In a crowded world of Macau’s casino hotels, the StarWorld Hotel and Casino, run by Galaxy Entertainment Group, has long standing credentials- it’s been here since 2006 which gives it some vintage compared to some of its competitors on the Peninsula.
 These properties might not be as glitzy as the Wynn Palace Macao on the Cotai Strip, but they are not ar off and they represent excellent value for visitors to this Pearl River Delta city.

 Handily, StarWorld is located mid Avenue D'Amizade in the midst of the action and, quite naturally, it’s a five star affair like so many of its peers.
 As a roulette fan I was curious to see what StarWorld could offer up for me apart from its startling modern architecture, the work of the famed Hong Kong architect Dr. Rocco Yim, lavish modern styling, and top notch status.
+It's pretty tall too.
+Not as tall as the Stratosphere Tower Casino in Las Vegas obviously, but tall enough!

 In terms of space for gambling StarWorld does spread its gaming over three separate floors which boded well for my chances of getting some action at a roulette wheel.
 Given that, this luxurious place boasts a very healthy 250 table games and that’s before you take a break from all that wheel spinning action, with more than 240 slots (which are far more affordable than the table games) there to change up your play; if you fancy your hand at a little pick and mix.